-The Division of Nephrology at Mount Sinai Medical Center is a world leader in cutting-edge kidney disease research.
+The Division of Nephrology at Mount Sinai Health System is a world leader in cutting-edge kidney disease research.
 Our research studies are devoted to discovering causes of a wide variety of kidney disorders, using the new information to devise novel therapies capable of preventing and treating kidney disease, and as a consequence, improving the quality of life for patients with kidney disease.
 Outcomes from our work guide the individualized care we provide to every patient.
 Results from our research studies are shared with physicians worldwide through publication in peer-reviewed medical journals.

 Research funding for members of the Division of Nephrology is supported by prestigious organizations including the National Institutes of Health, the National Kidney Foundation, the Juvenile Diabetes Research Foundation and the Roche Foundation for Transplantation Research.

 Current research interests of Nephrology Division Faculty include:

 - Understanding why kidney transplants are rejected and using the information to devise new approaches to prolong the life of kidney transplant recipients

 - Studying the causes and consequences of kidney disease in patients with HIV infection